inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-the-async-conundrum.markdown

 Redux Observables was the last missing bit, I was searching for.

-Learning all the bits of RxJS and Redux Observables required, I made a wrapper to handle the Methods and Subscriptions of the Rocket.Chat's Real Time API, with help of mentors at Rocket.Chat ([karl.prieb](https://github.com/karlprieb) and [ggazzo](https://github.com/ggazzo)) published an npm package called [***Rocket.Chat.RealTime.API.RxJS***](https://www.npmjs.com/package/rocket.chat.realtime.api.rxjs) 🌈🌈🌈.
+Learning all the bits of RxJS and Redux Observables required, I made a wrapper to handle the Methods and Subscriptions of the Rocket.Chat's Real Time API, with help of mentors at Rocket.Chat published an npm package called [***Rocket.Chat.RealTime.API.RxJS***](https://www.npmjs.com/package/rocket.chat.realtime.api.rxjs) 🌈🌈🌈.

 Now, It's being used by Me and Other fellow Rocketeers in their projects.
-All in all it is a great time, learning so many new things and I hope to learn a lot more in coming weeks.
+I am having a great time, learning so many new things and I hope to learn a lot more in coming weeks.